codingblocks/SearchIndexer/readme.md

 Each type of input or output should have it's own assembly.

+## Getting started
+The easiest way to get started, is to fire up the example architecture.
+Check out the readme file in the "Examples" folder for more.

 ## TODO
+* Lots, too much to name
 * Podcast lib is .net only (no core) and is missing the latest round of fields
 * Podcast Input Plugin is a mess
 * The divide shouldn't be between input and output, more like document provider and index services